 Every 5–7 years, El Niño rains transform the barren Atacama between Copiapó and La Serena into a carpet of wildflowers (Sep–Nov).
 Over 200 species bloom simultaneously.
 The last major events were 2015 and 2017.
 Unpredictable, but if you hear it is happening, rearrange your plans.

-Cool temperate.
 Summer (Dec–Mar) is the only reliable window.
-Warm sunny days (20–24°C), cool nights, manageable rain.
+Warm days (20–24°C), cool nights.
 Winter is famously wet.
-Valdivia gets 2,500 mm of rain annually, more than London receives in four years.
-Chiloé island is foggy and atmospheric even in summer.
+Valdivia gets 2,500 mm annually.
+Chiloé stays foggy even in summer.

 ⚠️ Altitude in the Atacama